John D. Spreckels: Entrepreneur beginnings

 For a time, Spreckels was owner of the San Francisco Call, then a morning newspaper.
-While still living in San Francisco, he continued investing in San Diego newspapers, buying The San Diego Union in 1890 and the San Diego Evening Tribune in 1901.
+While still living in San Francisco, he invested in San Diego newspapers, buying The San Diego Union in 1890 and the San Diego Evening Tribune in 1901.
 He moved his family permanently to San Diego immediately after the 1906 San Francisco earthquake.

 Relocation to San Diego

 In the next decades, Spreckels became a millionaire many times over, and the wealthiest man in San Diego.
 At various times he owned all of Coronado Island, the San Diego-Coronado Ferry System, the Union-Tribune Publishing Co., the San Diego Electric Railway, the San Diego & Arizona Railway, and Belmont Park in Mission Beach.
 He built several downtown buildings, including the Union Building in 1908, Spreckels Theatre in 1912, the Hotel San Diego, and the Golden West Hotel.
-He employed thousands of people and at one time he paid 10% of all the property taxes in San Diego County.
+He employed thousands of people and at one time paid 10% of all the property taxes in San Diego County.

 Spreckels was president of several companies, including the Oceanic Steamship Company, operating a mail and passenger line to Hawaii and Australia, the Western Sugar Refining Company, the Coronado Water Company, the San Diego and Coronado Ferry Company, the San Diego and Coronado Transfer Company, the Pajaro Valley Consolidated Railroad Company, the San Diego Electric Railway, and the San Diego & Arizona Railway Company.

 Spreckels Mansion

-Spreckels' first permanent residence in the San Diego area was the Spreckels Mansion, located at 1630 Glorietta Boulevard.
-The Mansion sat on five acres of land overlooking Glorietta Bay across from Hotel del Coronado.
-In 1906, Spreckels, 53, contracted Architect Harrison Albright to design and build the Mansion.
-The building, designed with the simple, classic lines of Italian Renaissance, was complete in 1908 with six bedrooms, three baths, a parlor, dining room and library at the cost of $35,000.
-At that time, Spreckels' Mansion featured a brass cage elevator, a marble staircase with leather-padded handrails, skylights, marble floors and some of the Island's most spectacular gardens.
+Spreckels's first permanent residence in the San Diego area was the Spreckels Mansion, located at 1630 Glorietta Boulevard.
+The mansion sat on five acres of land overlooking Glorietta Bay across from the Hotel del Coronado.
+In 1906, Spreckels, then 53, contracted architect Harrison Albright (1866–1932) to design and build the Mansion.
+The building, designed with the simple, classic lines of the Italian Renaissance, was completed in 1908 with six bedrooms, three baths, a parlor, dining room and library at the cost of $35,000.
+At that time, Spreckels Mansion featured a brass cage elevator, a marble staircase with leather-padded handrails, skylights, marble floors and some of the island's most spectacular gardens.
 The home was built with reinforced steel and concrete, an earthquake precaution Spreckels insisted upon after living through the 1906 San Francisco earthquake.
-Spreckels lived in the Glorietta Boulevard mansion until his death in 1926.
+Spreckels lived in the mansion until his death in 1926.
 It is now a popular boutique hotel, the Glorietta Bay Inn.

-John D. Spreckels built the beach house, located at 1043 Ocean Boulevard in Coronado, designed by architect Harrison Albright (1866–1932).
-John D. Spreckels built the Ocean Boulevard beach house for his son Claus as a wedding present in 1910 and Claus's widow, Ellis, lived there until her death in 1967.
-The nearby mansion at 1015 Ocean is the location of the 2011 accidental death of 6-year-old Max Shacknai, son of Jonah Shacknai, former CEO of Medicis Pharmaceutical, and the contested suicide of Jonah Shacknai's girlfriend, Rebecca Zahau.
+Spreckels built a beach house at 1043 Ocean Boulevard in Coronado, also designed by Albright, for his son Claus as a wedding present in 1910; Claus's widow, Ellis, lived there until her death in 1967.
+The beach house was the location of the 2011 accidental death of 6-year-old Max Shacknai, son of Jonah Shacknai, former CEO of Medicis Pharmaceutical, and the contested suicide of Jonah Shacknai's girlfriend, Rebecca Zahau.